oceanprotocol/docs/using-ocean-market/remove-liquidity-using-etherscan.md

+# Liquidity Pools [deprecated]

+In previous versions of Ocean liquidity pools and dynamic pricing were supported.
+These features have been deprecated and we now advise everyone to remove their liquidity from the remaining pools.
+It is no longer possible to do this via Ocean Market, so please follow this guide to remove your liquidity via etherscan.
-# Remove liquidity using Etherscan
+## Remove liquidity using Etherscan

-## Get your balance of pool share tokens
+### Get your balance of pool share tokens

 1. Go to the pool's Etherscan/Polygonscan page.
 You can find it by inspecting your transactions on your account's Etherscan page under _Erc20 Token Txns_.
 2. Click _View All_ and look for Ocean Pool Token (OPT) transfers.
 Those transactions always come from the pool contract, which you can click on.